cylc/cylc-admin/docs/user-research/20190606-suites-guild-cylc-gui-review.md

 #### Do you use task filtering?
 If you do, what do you use it for?

-#### Do you use hierachically named suites?
+#### Do you use hierarchically named suites?
-* What are hierachically named suites?
+* What are hierarchically named suites?
   * Those that know what they are don't use them [at least in this room, if you read this on Sharepoint and disagree...].
-  * A user who does use hierachically named suites contacted us later saying that he likes them and would appreciate more controls, both in the GUI and CLI.
+  * A user who does use hierarchically named suites contacted us later saying that he likes them and would appreciate more controls, both in the GUI and CLI.
 * Not many of us [use them] but seems useful.